-Cooking techniques also vary across the world with different cultures and tastes…I know this first hand from living in a country called Laos where even their coffee is different!
+Cooking techniques also vary across the world with different cultures and tastes…I know this first hand from living in a country called Laos, where even their coffee is different!

-During the early 1970s, the Westinghouse Electric Corporation worked on the modern implementation of induction hobs in the United States.
+During the early 1970s, the Westinghouse Electric Corporation worked on the modern implementation of induction devices in the United States.
 It was displayed at the 1971 National Association of Home Builders convention in Texas.

-This modern implementation was a stand alone single burner range named the Cool Top Induction Range.
+This modern implementation was a stand-alone single burner range named the Cool Top Induction Range.